sameer-js/basic-form/README.md

 # basic-form

-Simple form with all types of input and data stored in local storage, displayed in a table.
+Simple form with all types of input and data stored in local-storage, displayed in a table.

 # Getting Started with Create React App